salbrec/SIMPA/README.md

 - end
 - reference frequency
 - imputed probability

-The bins on the head have no imputed probability as those are the bins observed for the given single cell.
+The bins on the head of this table have no imputed probability as those are the bins observed for the given single cell.
 Following bins are ranked by imputed probability.

-Based on the average number of bins observed in the target-specific reference experiments, SPARTA creates one final imputation result in bed-format.
+Based on the average number of bins observed in the target-specific reference experiments, SPARTA creates a second output, the final imputation result in bed-format.

 It is up to the user to create further bed-files of different sizes derived from the SPARTA table: